papis/papis/doc/source/database_structure.rst

 One of the things that makes papis interesting is the fact that there can be many backends for the database system, including no database.

-Right now there are three types of database in that the user can use:
+Right now there are three types of databases that the user can use:

 - No database
     ::